Dermal Fillers Sydney

 - At Form and Face Clinic in Sydney, we use only the professional brands of dermal fillers; they contain hyaluronic acid or are calcium-based.

 - Hyaluronic acid plays an integral role in maintaining skin hydration.

 - Fillers are injected into specific areas to alter the facial contours

 - Over time, all fillers will be resorbed by your body, like your own hyaluronic acid.

 - Hyaluronic acid can also be dissolved by hyaluronidase, an enzyme that can “erase” the results or, in rare circumstances, used if you had an undesirable or adverse event.

-- The calcium-based filler is not reversible; in fact, some patients may choose an HA based filler, before using the calcium-based filler that offers more definition and lift.
+- The calcium-based filler is not reversible; in fact, some patients may choose an HA based filler, before using the calcium-based filler.

-- In many instances, we will combine the dermal filler treatment with anti-wrinkle injections for best results.
+- In many instances, we will combine the dermal filler treatment with anti-wrinkle injections.